LKprog/bonsai/code/algorithms/README.md

 * check_solution - method that checks if the new score is better than the previous score
 * run - method that runs the hillclimber algorithm {iterations} amount of times

 # random_greedy.py
-This is an algorithm that keeps chosing either the shortest or longest connection until the maximum duration of a route is reached and/or all connections are used
+This is an algorithm that keeps chosing either the shortest or longest connection until the maximum duration of a route is reached and/or all connections are used.

+## Heuristics
+1. The first station of the route is randomly selected from a list that contains the stations that still have unused connections
+2. The algorithm always favors unused connections over used connections if possible
+3. Depending on whether min or max is selected, algorithm will pick the connection with the shortest or longest duration respectivel

 ## Methods
 * max_value - method that returns the connection with the longest duration
 * min_value - method that returns the connection with the shortest duration
 * run - method that runs the random greedy algorithm a "num_repeats" amount of times

+# randomize.py
+This is an algorithm that keeps chosing a random connection from the list of connections until the maximum duration of a route is reached and/or all connections are used.

 ## Heuristics

-# randomize.py
-This is an algorithm that keeps chosing a random connection from the list of connections until the maximum duration of a route is reached and/or all connections are used
+1. The first station of the route is randomly selected from a list that contains the stations that still have unused connections
+2. The algorithm always favors unused connections over used connections if possible
+3. If there are no unused connections of which the duration falls within the remaining timeframe, the route is ended and saved

 ## Methods
 * reset_variables - method to reset all the list and variables in order to run a new set of routes
-* unused_connection_in_duration - method that checks whether a connection can be appended to the traject without having the duration get higher than the limit.
+* unused_connection_in_duration - method that checks whether a connection can be appended to the traject without having the duration get higher than the limit
 * remove_unused_connection - method that updates the list of unused connections by removing used connections from the list of the relevant station
-* end_traject - method that appends the complete traject to the full_traject list.
+* end_traject - method that appends the complete traject to the full_traject list
 * objectivefunction - method to determine the quality (K) of the set of train routes
 * best_score - method that saves the highest quality score and it's corresponding train routes and the duration
 * run - method that runs the random algorithm an "num_repeats" amount of times
-## Heuristics